tenny-nt3/minimaless/_pages/me.md

 ## Define myself

-<p style="line-spacing: 12px; text-spacing: 2px;"> Neither a travel blogger nor a tourism expert.
+<p style="line-spacing: 12px; letter-spacing: 2px;"> Neither a travel blogger nor a tourism expert.
 I am an enthusiastic learner who is excited to share with the community what I understood and experienced in the tourism industry.</p>

 ## Education